fengjiang87/TestHelloWorld2024/README.md

 ~~delete this~~

-### Steps of putting elephant in fridge
+### 2 Steps of putting elephant in fridge
 1. Open the door
     1. pull
     2. pull hard
+           1. pull harder
+           2. pull harder
-2. Put elephant in
+3. Put elephant in
-3. Close the door
+4. Close the door